Gaius-Augustus/BRAKER/README.md

 ### BRAKER with proteins of unknown evolutionary distance

 This approach is suitable for genomes of species for which no RNA-Seq libraries are available and if computational time for hints preparation is not an issue.
 A database of proteins (with possibly longer evolutionary distance to the target species) may be used in this case.
-The protein mapping pipeline is illustrated in figure [8](#fig8).
+An early version of the protein mapping pipeline is illustrated in figure [8](#fig8).

 ![braker2-main-a](docs/figs/gatech-prot-pipeline.png)

 Figure 8: Protein mapping pipeline for proteins of unkown evolutionary distance (pipeline is maintained at Georgia Tech and may change at any point in time).
 Current version will not only produce intron hints, but also hints for CDS regions.
 Pipeline automatically determines which alignments are from close relatives, and which are from rather distant relatives.

-Running BRAKER with proteins of longer evolutionary distance requires the preparation of “protein hints” before running BRAKER, itself.
-Preparing protein hints is in this case not part of BRAKER because in contrast to BRAKER, which can run on a work station with one or multiple cores, the GeneMark-EP specific protein mapping pipeline requires a cluster for execution.

 For running BRAKER in this mode, type: